cholahan/end19/pages/outcome.md

 <img src="{{ site.baseurl }}/assets/img/outcome/outcome_locations_USregions.png">

-Given the time in which the authors are writing (in the long eighteenth century), it was not suprising that most of the authors from our dataset were male.
+Given the time in which the authors are writing (in the long eighteenth century), it was not surprising that most of the authors from our dataset were male.

 <img src="{{ site.baseurl }}/assets/img/outcome/chart-gender.jpg" alt="chart-gender">